 Due to many of these issues, international awards have proven elusive for Chinese films.
-No feature solely produced by China has ever won Best Foreign Language Film at the Academy Awards or the Golden Globes.3 Italy and France have taken home the most Academy Awards for Best Foreign Language Film, winning 14 and 12 times, respectively.
+No feature solely produced by China has ever won Best Foreign Language Film at the Academy Awards or the Golden Globes.4 Italy and France have taken home the most Academy Awards for Best Foreign Language Film, winning 14 and 12 times, respectively.

 A handful of Chinese movies have been recognized at prestigious film festivals, but their content often runs afoul with censors.
 Farewell My Concubine won the Palme d’Or at the 1993 Cannes Film Festival, but China banned the film two weeks after its opening.
 Director Jia Zhangke won the award for Best Screenplay at Cannes in 2013 for A Touch of Sin, but the picture was never released in China.
 Jia’s 2006 film, Still Life, won the Golden Lion for Best Film at the Venice Film Festival and was accepted by Chinese authorities.

 The growing popularity of streaming services such as Netflix and Amazon Prime Videos may provide new opportunities for Chinese pictures.
 Despite Netflix being banned in China, the company purchased the online distribution rights of the Chinese animated picture Next Gen (2018) for $30 million.
-It also acquired the rights to stream The Wandering Earth (2019), which grossed over $630 million in just three weeks since opening.
+It also acquired the rights to stream The Wandering Earth (2019), which grossed over $630 million in the first three weeks after opening.

 Hollywood Goes to China

-Foreign films are widely enjoyed by Chinese.
+Foreign films are widely enjoyed by Chinese viewers.
 In terms of revenue, foreign movies made up 41.4 percent of the Chinese box office market in 2013.
 This share fell has fallen a bit, but remained high at 35.9 percent in 2019.

 According to the Cheung Kong Graduate School of Business, the best-performing foreign pictures are action flicks with easy-to-follow plots.
-The Fast & Furious franchise, for instance, utilizes easy to understand storylines and exciting action sequences to generate broad interest from viewers.
-The Fate of the Furious (2017) made an impressive 31.8 percent of its box office earnings in China.
-The preceding film in the franchise, including Fast and Furious Presents: Hobbs & Shaw (2019) and Furious 7 (2015), raked in 25.8 percent of its revenue from mainland audiences.
+The Fast & Furious franchise, for instance, utilizes easy-to-understand storylines and exciting action sequences to generate broad interest from viewers.
+The Fate of the Furious (2017) made an impressive 31.6 percent of its box office earnings in China.
+Other films in the franchise, including Fast and Furious Presents: Hobbs & Shaw (2019) and Furious 7 (2015), each raked in roughly a quarter of their revenue from mainland audiences.

 The success of American movies in China has occurred despite facing severe restrictions.
 All foreign pictures are subject to Beijing’s quota system, which was introduced in 1994 and marked an end to a 45-year ban on most foreign films.
 The first major western feature shown on Chinese screens was The Fugitive, a 1993 action thriller starring Harrison Ford.

 After admission to the WTO in 2001, Beijing upped the quota to 20 movies.
 The limit was raised again in 2012 to 34 films, of which 14 were required to be in either 3D or IMAX format.
-Pressure to meet domestic box office targets has resulted in the quota being consistently exceeded.
+The pressure to meet domestic box office targets has resulted in the quota being consistently exceeded.
 In 2016 and 2017, China imported 38 and 40 films, respectively.
 In 2018, China imported 41 foreign features.
-Negotiations were held in 2018 to raise the quota formally, but the ongoing trade dispute between the US and China has delayed these efforts.
+Negotiations were held in 2018 to raise the quota formally, but US-China trade disputes delayed these efforts.